 Optimise your tech stack to smoothen the customer experience

 To get more from contact centre technology solutions, you may need to review your current tech stack and remove processes that no longer serve your business.
 When agents have to operate within several disconnected programs, it wastes their time and hinders their ability to provide smooth customer service.

-For example, if your contact centre software does not integrate with your CRM, you might consider adopting a solution combining all of the platforms your agents need.
+For example, if your contact centre or call centre software does not integrate with your CRM, you might consider adopting a solution combining all of the platforms your agents need.
 You should also listen to agent feedback on the effectiveness of the technology.
 After all, they are the people speaking directly with the customers and will have heard customer complaints if they were unhappy with an automated process or felt like the agent took too long to find relevant information.